FANMixco/chatbot-outsystems-openai/README.md

 2. To get your [**OutSystems Personal Environment URL**](https://www.youtube.com/watch?v=w7KQLoAJXr0).
 It is provided when you create your account.
 3. To download and install the [OutSystems Service Studio](https://www.outsystems.com/Portal/ServiceStudioTutorial?IsFreeEdition=False&Uuid=4136fd4f-bb21-4778-9b0c-9bffdbddf13b&DevHostname=Tu4gYoDjVr%2fnVf78LyifGX%2f%2feRIC%2fmy5E%2fCz95N%2bRmsqLtYr0eHJ2TvqGYajIYTlldzsVWplWMKH7Tua4%2ftcqrxxtPDvRoPSpNgWv6eApR4dre07RC5LXlkM%2fo4HcIbf&OpenSS=True).
 4. To log in to your account when you start OutSystems Service Studio.
-5. To clone this repo.
+5. To clone this repo or download the latest [release](https://github.com/FANMixco/chatbot-outsystems-openai/releases).
 6. To open the `ChatBotConferenceV2.oml` file.
 7. To sign up on [OpenAI](https://platform.openai.com/signup/).
 8. To get your [**OpenAI Key**](https://platform.openai.com/api-keys).